fernando-nogueira/fernando-nogueira/README.md

 ## About Me

 My name is Fernando Nogueira.
 I am from Brazil and I am 22 years old.
-Currently, I am a B.Sc. student majoring in Economics at the Fluminense Federal University.
+Currently, I am a B.Sc. student in Economics at the Fluminense Federal University.
 - Ex-President at UFFinance and finalist at 3 investment competition being a member
 - Worked as a data scientist at an investment fund and now does an internship in macroallocation